Raid on Matina

-The Raid on Matina or the Battle of Matina was a small but significant military engagement that took place on 13 August 1747 between British Baymen and Miskito from the Mosquito Coast and Spanish forces over the Spanish fortification at Matina in the Captaincy General of Guatemala.
+The Raid on Matina or the Battle of Matina, was a small but significant military engagement that took place on 13 August 1747 between British Baymen and Miskito from Mosquitia and Spanish colonial forces over the Spanish fortification at Matina, in the Talamanca region.
 The engagement was part of a larger conflict which was known as the War of Jenkins' Ear.
-The British and Miskito destroyed the fort after a short sharp fight before destroying the crops and taking away plunder from the surrounding Cacao rich area.
+Following a brief but intense skirmish, the Baymen and Miskito forces captured and destroyed the fort, subsequently devastating nearby cacao plantations and seizing goods and supplies from the surrounding area.

 Events

 Background

 At the mouth of the Río Matina in the Spanish colonial region of the Captaincy General of Guatemala lay Fuerte de San Fernando de Matina, a wooden blockhouse which had been built by the Spanish in 1741-42.
 It was garrisoned by thirty four soldiers and twenty local armed militia.
-Between 1742 and 1747 illegal trade between landowners in Costa Rica and with British Jamaica and the Baymen of the Mosquito Coast (of present-day Nicaragua) were stopped as a result of the fort.
+Between 1742 and 1747 illegal trade between landowners in Costa Rica and with British Jamaica and the Shormen of Mosquitia were stopped as a result of the fort.

-In April 1747 a group of British baymen and Miskitos took about ten prisoners near Matina and threatened to burn the plantations and invade Cartago if trade was not resumed with them.
+In April 1747 a group of British Shoremen and Miskitos took about ten prisoners near Matina and threatened to burn the plantations and invade Cartago if trade was not resumed with them.
 For this reason the Spanish governor sent a reinforcement of fifty soldiers in the area.
-The commander of the fort was Don Francisco Rodriguez, and together with the reinforcements ordered to put permanent lookouts in places where they could watch any approaching British troops to avoid surprise.
+The commander of the fort was Don Francisco Rodriguez, and together with the reinforcements ordered to put permanent lookouts in places where they could watch any approaching troops to avoid surprise.